 As part of the programme Protecting Livestock Phase II funded by the Bill & Melinda Gates Foundation and the UK Government, GALVmed is implementing activities related to the field testing of a vaccine (TSOL18) against Porcine Cysticercosis (PC) co-administered with Oxfendazole (OFZ) as a control strategy for Taenia solium.
 GALVmed’s initiatives facilitated market availability of these products for use in Pigs.
 The porcine cysticercosis vaccine, ‘Cysvax’ developed by Indian Immunologicals (IIL), University of Melbourne and GALVmed, and has recently been launched in India.

 The products mentioned above can ensure higher weight gain, lesser pork rejection and thus higher income for pig farmers.
 However, control of porcine / human cysticercosis is not possible without integrated community level actions aimed at treatment of existing human cases, total sanitation besides scientific rearing of pigs.

 Considering the above context, GALVmed commissioned Vet Helpline India Pvt Ltd to conduct a landscaping study in India to facilitate integrated control of cysticercosis.
-The focus will be to evaluate how porcine cysticercosis control will integrate within the framework of India’s agricultural, medical, food safety and public health frameworks.
-The study that covers 7 states in India ( Viz.
-UP, Bihar, Jharkhand, Assam, Meghalaya, Nagaland and Mizoram ) will essentially identify individuals and institutions that have the expertise and would be interested in contributing to the integrated control of cysticercosis in India.
+The focus of the study was to evaluate how porcine cysticercosis control will integrate within the framework of India’s agricultural, medical, food safety and public health frameworks.
+The study that covered 7 states in India ( Viz.
+UP, Bihar, Jharkhand, Assam, Meghalaya, Nagaland and Mizoram )

 Download: Cysvax LBL for Veterianarians